 This rule makes it really tough to find experts.
 Doctors are human.
 They do not want to testify against friends and colleagues.
 I really can’t fault them for that.
 But a law that limits who plaintiffs can use as an expert is going to make putting together a malpractice case very difficult.

-In this case, plaintiff claimed that a number of doctors committed medical malpractice during childbirth by failing to properly monitor her blood pressure before, during and after her C-section.
+In this case, the plaintiff claimed that a number of doctors committed medical malpractice during childbirth by failing to properly monitor her blood pressure before, during and after her C-section.
 This failure, plaintiff’s medical experts contented, caused her permanent blindness in both eyes.
 Just an awful injury.

 Plaintiff had two expert witnesses – an OB-GYN and an anesthesiologist – set to testify at trial.
 The court did not allow plaintiff’s expert OB-GYN – the witnesses who would testify that the doctors deviated from the recognized standard of acceptable professional care in the treatment, because he was a St. Louis doctor.

 The Tennessee Court of Appeals affirmed the trial court’s ruling, finding that the doctor simply did not do enough to demonstrate that he understood the locality at issue.
 But the court reversed itself after a motion for reconsideration in light of the Tennessee Supreme Court’s decision in Shipley v.
 Williams, 350 S.W.3d 527 (Tenn.
 2011).
 This case looked at Tennessee’s locality rule in a new and more modern light: